CTSRD-CHERI/syzkaller-infrastructure/README.md

 - `./cheribuild.py morello-syzkaller`

-## Making morellobox ready for fuzzing
+## Getting morellobox ready for fuzzing

 Make sure morellobox has a cheribsd version with kcov and coverage, for example the `GENERIC-MORELLO-PURECAP-SYZAKLLER` kernel config.